 - Make sure you chat to the live actors, they are hilarious!
 Come prepared with some silly questions for them.

 - There is a ride called Drop Dead Drop Ride to Doom, which drops you - fast.
-Make sure you are prepared as it’s not for the fainthearted!
-Be aware that the minimum height restrictions for this ride is 1.4 metres.
+It’s not for the fainthearted!

 - It is situated on the popular South Bank, so if you're looking for more tourist attractions in London after your visit, you'll be spoilt for choice with loads of fun activities for kids (and adults!) in the area.
-Take a trip up the London Eye or see the wonders of the deep sea at the Sea Life London Aquarium.
+Take a trip up the London Eye or meet Shrek and all his friends at Shrek's Adventure.

 If you and your kids love history and horror, there is no better place for you to visit than the brilliant London Dungeon and explore the darkest history of the capital’s most perilous past.
 It will be a fear-inducing immersive experience like no other… dare you proceed?